-CHARLOTTE, N.C. – More than 100 students from 11 South Carolina colleges are taking advantage of having a political convention just next door by getting an up-close education at how they work.
+CHARLOTTE — More than 100 students from 11 South Carolina colleges are taking advantage of having a political convention just next door by getting an up-close education in how they work.

 One of their first big impressions is how much security is involved.
-This morning’s lectures took place inside a Methodist church not far from all the barricades.
+Monday morning’s lectures took place inside a Methodist church not far from all the barricades.

-Their crash course, being led by Winthrop University and the John C. West Forum, began Friday with on campus talks about what’s involved with the logistics, from hosting to financing to arranging all the logistics.
+Their crash course, being led by Winthrop University and the John C. West Forum, began Friday with on-campus talks about what’s involved, from hosting to financing to arranging all the logistics.